bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Model and Methods

 In our case, the relational data is derived from Hi-C contact frequency maps.
 Early Hi-C experiments demonstrated that contact frequency between genomic loci is strongly influenced by {\it linear proximity} or genomic distance, with the contact probability exhibiting a power-law decay as a function of this distance~\cite{lieberman-aiden_comprehensive_2009}.
-This scaling behavior is understood to arise from fundamental polymer physics mechanisms~\cite{rosa_looping_2010,grosberg_how_2012,halverson_melt_2014}.
+This scaling behavior can be explained based on fundamental polymer physics mechanisms that shape the three-dimensional folding of chromosomes~\cite{Grosberg1993,LangowskiPRE1998,RosaEveraersPlosCB2008,rosa_looping_2010,grosberg_how_2012,halverson_melt_2014}.
 Instead of using raw Hi-C data, it is often more insightful to study the so-called {\it observed-over-expected} (OE) Hi-C maps.
 These OE maps are derived as the logarithmic ratio between the actual contact frequencies recorded in Hi-C matrices and the expected contact frequencies based on genomic distances.
 These maps effectively highlight interaction patterns of chromatin by accounting for and removing the global polymeric effects that contribute to the power-law scaling.
 Significant interactions can be observed across large genomic scales, sometimes spanning entire chromosomes.
-To uncover a latent structure in these interaction patterns, we employ a weighted SBM.
-Namely, to capture the complexity of community structures we use a so-called {\it mixed membership} version of the SBM (MMSBM, see Sec.~\ref{sec:bioSBM_model}) that allows the same genomic regions to belong to multiple classes.
+To uncover a latent structure in these interaction patterns, we employ a weighted SBM, and to capture the complexity of community structures we use a so-called {\it mixed membership} version of the SBM (MMSBM, see Sec.~\ref{sec:bioSBM_model}) that allows the same genomic regions to belong to multiple communities.